 The year 2010 represented a huge opportunity for California and the U.S. to move closer to health for all – something Greenlining always supported, though we’d had only limited involvement in advocacy around access to healthcare.
 Passage of the Affordable Care Act and creation of what would become known as Covered California changed the picture fundamentally.

-It was also a time of transition for our Bridges to Health team, which had a new director: Carla Saporta, who began attending meetings of what was then simply called California’s health benefits exchange.
+It was also a time of transition for our Health Equity team, which had a new director: Carla Saporta, who began attending meetings of what was then simply called California’s health benefits exchange.
 Conversations centered on creating a website through which Californians could access health plans offered under the ACA.

 “Knowing what I’d learned from our Telecommunications team about the digital divide, it got me thinking, ‘What does this actually mean for communities of color?’”
 Carla recalls.
 “A lot of the conversations at the state level were very high level, not really thinking about what actual communities were going to do.”